HealthInformaticsUT/Cohort2Trajectory/shiny/www/shinyDescription.md

-### Analysing patient trajectories on OMOP CDM data structure
+### Package 'Cohort2Trajectory' ;  Package for creating patient orientated treatment trajectories from cohorts defined in OHDSI ATLAS

 **Development Status: Under Development**

-**The results are not final**

 ### Information

-This shiny application aims to help users in using Markov chains on OMOP CDM data.
+This shiny application aims to help users in using Cohort2Trajectory functionalities.

-During manuscript development and the subsequent review period, these results are considered under embargo and should not be disclosed without explicit permission and consent from the authors.

-Below are links for study-related artifacts that have been made available as part of this study:

-### Abstract

-Below is the abstract of the manuscript that summarizes the findings:

-**Background:**

-**Methods:**

-**Findings:**

-**Interpretation:**
+Package Cohort2Trajectory creates patient orientated treatment trajectories from cohorts defined in OHDSI ATLAS.
+The package can be used with access to OMOP CDM database.
+The package creates discrete and continuous time trajectories (and outputs them as .csv file) which describe patients' treatment through time.
+Package can be run with GUI or CLI.

+You can continue to importing data and start generating trajectories!
+Guides can be found under the "Help" tab.